 Alcohol is one of the most dangerous substances to detox from, which is why it’s always recommended that you never try to quit on your own.
 Different substances like heroin and prescription medications can cause mental and psychological symptoms of withdrawal, but there are less chances of fatal consequences.
 The symptoms of alcohol withdrawal are much more dangerous, and this type of withdrawal has a far greater potential of being fatal.
 Some alcohol withdrawal symptoms include the following:

 The more dangerous symptoms of alcohol withdrawal come in the form of seizures and heart failure.
 While going through withdrawal, the already weakened heart is under an enormous amount of stress, and sometimes can not function well while the body goes through withdrawal.
 Seizures can also cause fatal accidents that happen when a person loses control of their body.
 It can also lead to vomiting and lack of respiratory response.

-The best way to overcome your alcoholism is to go to a medical detox center.
-Serenity House Detox Houston is here to help you if you’re struggling with a dependency on alcohol.
+The best way to overcome your addiction and seek alcoholism treatment is to go to a medical detox center.
+Serenity House Detox Houston is here to help you if you’re struggling with a dependency on alcohol and need alcohol rehab treatment.
 We have a variety of specific detox programs including a men’s detox program.
 We use the best in addiction treatment medicine to help lessen your symptoms of withdrawal.
 This will help you feel safe and comfortable, and you’ll begin to see that you no longer have to live with your alcohol addiction.
 Our highly skilled medical team will be there for you as you go through withdrawal and detox.
 Call us today at 866-516-8356 to find out how to rid yourself of this painful addiction.